Willie Esterhuyse

-Willem Petrus "Willie" Esterhuyse, OLS (born 19 August 1936) is an emeritus professor of philosophy and business ethics at the University of Stellenbosch, a columnist and critic of the system of apartheid.
+Willem Petrus "Willie" Esterhuyse, OLS (born 19 August 1936) is an emeritus professor of philosophy and business ethics at the University of Stellenbosch, South Africa, a columnist and critic of apartheid.

 Early life

 Willem Petrus Esterhuyse was born in 1936 in Laingsburg, Cape Province, Union of South Africa (now Western Cape).
 He married Annemarie Esterhuyse, née Barnard, a lecturer in mathematics at the University of Stellenbosch.
 They have two daughters and four sons.

 Academic career

 Esterhuyse studied from 1958 to 1964 at the University of Stellenbosch, gaining his doctorate.
 He was from 1965 to 1967 a senior lecturer at University College in Durban.
 Then he was until 1974 a senior lecturer in Philosophy at the Rand Afrikaans University (RAU).
 In 1974, he was appointed Professor of Philosophy at the University of Stellenbosch.
 He has also been associated with the Graduate School of Business of the Stellenbosch University as well as University of Cape Town - UCT where he taught business ethics.